IBM-Cloud/docs/services/mobileaccess/google-auth-web.md

 	```
 	{: codeblock}

-	Note that the `redirect_uri` parameter represents your web application redirect URI and must be equal to the one defined in the {{site.data.keyword.amashort}} dashboard.
+	Note that the `redirect_uri` parameter represents your Web application redirect URI and must be equal to the one defined in the {{site.data.keyword.amashort}} dashboard.

 	After redirecting to the authorization end-point the user will get a login form from Google.
-After user grants permissions to be logged in using their Google identity, the {{site.data.keyword.amashort}} service calls your web application redirect URI by supplying the grant code as a query parameter.
+After user grants permissions to be logged in using their Google identity, the {{site.data.keyword.amashort}} service calls your Web application redirect URI by supplying the grant code as a query parameter.

 ## Obtaining the tokens
 {: #google-auth-tokens}